cirocosta/cartorio/docs/serving-tarballs-as-images.md

 ```

-Here you can find an answer to "what's the minimum I should implement to serve images to container engines?", or, how does that `REGISTRY API` piece looks like in practice.
+Here you can find an answer to *"what's the minimum I should implement to serve images to container engines?"*, or, how does that `REGISTRY API` piece looks like in practice.

+ps.: this article assumes that you're familiar with the basic usage of Docker (creating containers, images, etc).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->